Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 F(x) adds methods to ActiveRecord::Migration to create and manage database functions and triggers in Rails.

-is a generic function that will concatenate the first_name
+generate_full_name is a generic function that will concatenate the first_name and last_name columns

 to create a trigger function to set it up for use